Skip to main content

 Bluefin will recommend lot manufacturing runs to occur earlier to ensure drug products are shipped to sites before this cutoff (respecting any lead times in the supply chain).

-DNS/DND values impact the lot recommendation algorithm separately for each individual part.
-Once recommended lots are accepted, the generated lots will have the same DNS/DND values.
-These DNS/DND which will be considered during forecasting.
+DNS/DNC/DND values impact the lot recommendation algorithm separately for each individual part for each scenario.
+Once recommended lots are accepted, the generated lots will have the same DNS/DNC/DND values.

 Did this answer your question?